zeke800/apt_color/README.md

 # How to run it

 MakeRGB.py takes in one argument -ir (used to do ir blend on a sunset scene).
-It looks for two images called cha.png and chb.ong To generate seperate channels from APT images, use the channelseperate.py script (input.png, cha.png, chb.png)!
+It looks for two images called cha.png and chb.png.
+Color images are saved in color.png.
+To generate seperate channels from APT images, use the channelseperate.py script (input.png, cha.png, chb.png)!
 Note that the images are actually **almost** the same size but still need to be resized seperately.
 Work in progress.

 # Image Gallery
 ![image](https://user-images.githubusercontent.com/82127189/179874305-f79dab5b-1c4c-4227-b4fd-fd2273783c05.png)